IvanGDR/Pulsar-Building-A-High-Available-Messaging-System/README.md

 ---
 &nbsp;

->This second part of this blog series over apache Pulsar, is all about buidling the stack.
+>This second part of this blog series over apache Pulsar, is all about building the stack.
 The intention is to provide a cookbook guide for you to do it.
-It is important to highliight that I am trying to provide a deployment that can offer high availability properties hence the use of a zookeeper ensemble.
-According to documentation, it may be acceptable to use just one Zookeeper node as the workload pushed from Pulsar and Bookeeper is not expected to be a real constraint but a single point of failure is expected to be assumed in this way.
+It is important to highlight that I am trying to provide a deployment that can offer high availability properties hence the use of a zookeeper ensemble.
+According to documentation, it may be acceptable to use just one Zookeeper node as the workload pushed from Pulsar and BookKeeper is not expected to be a real constraint but a single point of failure is expected to be assumed in this way.

 &nbsp;
 ## Context
 From an architectural point of view, the aim is to build a Pulsar instance with multi cluster properties and functions worker enabled within brokers.

 This guide will walk you step by step to deploy a Pulsar instance with one cluster but prepared already to extend the deployment further, including more Pulsar clusters at a later stage.
-Additionally all the stack will be built up separately, Zookeeper, Bookeeper and Pulsar all will be deployed and installed on their own cluster/ensemble and configured accordingly so they can interact with each other.
+Additionally all the stack will be built up separately, Zookeeper, BookKeeper and Pulsar all will be deployed and installed on their own cluster/ensemble and configured accordingly so they can interact with each other.

 The procedure followed here is for a multi cluster baremetal deployment.
 &nbsp;